Python Requests: Retry Failed Requests [2024]

 Try for FREE

-Status Codes for a Python Requests Retry Loop
+HTTP Status Error Codes for Failed Python Requests

 The different errors in client-server communications are in the 4xx and 5xx code ranges.
 They include: